A note on overrelaxation in the Sinkhorn algorithm: Introduction and statement of result

 However, the value of $\sev^2$ depends on the solution and is therefore not known in advance.
 To deal with this problem, an adaptive procedure for choosing $\omega$ is proposed in~\cite{thibault17}.

-As our contribution, the main goal in this note is to provide an a-priori interval for the relaxation parameter $\omega$ for which the modified iteration is both globally convergent and locally faster than the standard Sinkhorn method.
+As our contribution, the main goal in this note is to provide an a priori interval for the relaxation parameter $\omega$ for which the modified iteration is both globally convergent and locally faster than the standard Sinkhorn method.
 In Theorem~\ref{thm: global convergence} we first prove global convergence of the modified method for parameters in the interval $0 < \omega < \frac 2 { 1+\Lip(K)}$.
-In Theorem~\ref{thm: estimate for mu} we provide an a-priori lower bound $\sev^2 > \const_{K,a,b} > 1$, which depends only on the data of the problem, but requires a full rank assumption on $K$.
-Together with~\eqref{eq: feasible alphas} this yields the following result.
+In Theorem~\ref{thm: estimate for mu} we then provide an a priori lower bound $\sev^2 \ge \const_{K,a,b} > 0$, which depends only on the data of the problem, but requires a full rank assumption on $K$.
+By~\eqref{eq: feasible alphas}, any $\omega \in (1, 1 + \delta_{K,a,b})$ then satisfies $\rho_\vartheta(\omega) < \vartheta^2$.
+Taken together this yields the following result.

 \begin{satz} Assume $\rank(K) = \min(m,n) \ge 2$.
-For any $1 < \omega < 1 + \const_{K,a,b}$ the asymptotic local convergence rate of the modified Sinkhorn method~\eqref{eq: modified algorithm} is faster than for the standard Sinkhorn method.
-For $1 < \omega < \min\left(\const_{K,a,b}, \frac{2}{1 + \Lambda(K)} \right)$ the modified method is both globally convergent and asymptotically faster than the standard method. \end{satz}
+For any $1 < \omega < 1 + \sev^2$ the asymptotic local convergence rate of the modified Sinkhorn method~\eqref{eq: modified algorithm} is faster than for the standard Sinkhorn method.
+For $1 < \omega < \min\left(1 + \const_{K,a,b}, \frac{2}{1 + \Lambda(K)} \right)$ the modified method is both globally convergent and asymptotically faster than the standard method. \end{satz}